Graph-to-SFILES: Control structure prediction from process topologies using generative artificial intelligence: Data

-We train the proposed Graph-to-SFILES model on a dataset containing 100,000 pairs of PFDs and CEFs which were synthetically generated from a collection of process patterns from literature.
-The patterns are combined following engineering heuristics to generate complete chemical process schematics.
-Note that these process schematics do not represent an actual chemical process but are similar regarding their structure.
 There are two versions of the dataset.
 First, the controllers are removed from the flowsheet to create the PFD from the CEF.
 Secondly, the valves were removed in addition to make the schematics more in line with a flowsheet found in simulation software like Aspen.
 The usage of this dataset will be indicated as without valves.

 Pre-processing of the input data is needed to turn the SFILES into the graph format from Section \ref{sec:2023_Graph-to-SFILES_inf_repr_process_graphs}.
 Firstly, we utilize the open-source SFILES 2.0 repository (\url{https://doi.org/10.5281/zenodo.6901932}) to convert the flowsheets from the SFILES 2.0 format to a NetworkX graph.
 As described in Section \ref{sec:2023_Graph-to-SFILES_inf_repr_process_graphs}, unit operations, valves, and controllers are represented as nodes and streams and signals as edges.